-Anxiety represents our body’s natural alarm system, signaling to us the possibility of danger.
+Anxiety represents our body’s natural alarm system, signalling the possibility of danger.
 When this response arises too frequently or intensely and doesn’t match actual situations of danger, it can interfere with life and cause great distress.
 While every person experiences anxiety, it is estimated that over a quarter of the population will experience anxiety at levels that cause distress in their lives.
-There is also an increasing concern for rising anxiety among children, youth and elders.
 This workshop will explore when anxiety is adaptive and in order, compared to when it becomes disordered.
-Participants will learn practical and accessible strategies which can be applied across the lifespan and address the physical, emotional, cognitive and social aspects of anxiety.
+Participants will learn practical and accessible strategies which can be applied to all ages, and help address the physical, emotional, cognitive, and social aspects of anxiety.

 - Overview of Working with Anxiety

 - Body-Oriented Anxiety Reduction Strategies

 - Cognitive-Behavioral Anxiety Reduction Strategies